wimika/moneyguaed-xamarin/README.md

 //when the user has completed typing the fragment (note that typed fragment MUST match typingProfileRecorder.TypingFragment) call ->

-var typingProfileMatchingResult = await typingProfileRecorder.MatchTypingProfile();
+var typingProfileMatchingResult = await session.TypingProfileMatcher.MatchTypingProfile(typingProfileRecorder);

 //handle result
 if(typingProfileMatchingResult.IsEnrolledOnThisDevice){